Web-commited/Project-Barebone/README.md

 ### Day 3

-Frontend form to make POST and GET requests to the backend, where it is stored without authentication,Debug components finished.
+Frontend form to make POST and GET requests to the backend, where it is stored without authentication,Debug components finished, end of **Physical day 1**

 ### Day 4